scr2em/changelog-parser/README.md

 You can use the `ChangelogParser` class to parse changelog content and format it.
 The script can be run from the command line with the following options:

 - `--top-only`: Only include the top release.
-- `--to-text`: Output the parsed changelog as formatted text.
+- `--text`: Output the parsed changelog as formatted text.
 - `--include-commit-url`: Include commit URLs in the formatted text output.

 ### Command Line